 - Charleston has become a very popular vacation destination…be prepared for traffic especially in the downtown area.

 - If you’re visiting during the summer, expect heat and humidity!
-Drink plenty of water!
+Grab your reusable water bottle and make sure to drink plenty of water!

 - There are public restrooms in the parking garages in Charleston but none south of Broad Street- this area is all residential!